 Once the ultimate energy food for ancient Mayans and Aztecs, chia seeds are an excellent source of antioxidants, omega-3s, calcium and fiber.
 Plus, they absorb over 10 times their weight in water, which makes them an unlikely hydration source too.
-In this recipe, chia seeds are soaked in almond milk, which transforms them into a luxurious and creamy tapioca-like pudding.
+In this recipe, chia seeds are soaked in almond milk (see almond milk recipe below!), which transforms them into a luxurious and creamy tapioca-like pudding.
 Top this easy-to-make chia pudding with some fresh seasonal fruit, and you have yourself an incredibly nourishing breakfast.

 Vanilla-Almond Chia Breakfast Pudding